Anti-Modern Slavery Statement for the Financial Year ending 31 December 2016

 No reports were received from employees, the public, or law enforcement agencies to indicate modern slavery practices have been identified within our business activities during the financial year 1 January 2016 to 31 December 2016.

-Servelec Group PLC understands modern slavery risk is not static, therefore we will continue to mitigate this risk in the year ahead as we continue to review our key performance indicators to ensure effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or our supply chain.
+Servelec Group understands modern slavery risk is not static, therefore we will continue to mitigate this risk in the year ahead as we continue to review our key performance indicators to ensure effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or our supply chain.